Puercosuchus: Skeleton

 The dorsal vertebrae in the back are proportionally more elongate in Puercosuchus compared to Azendohsaurus and are of roughly consistent size, unlike the shortened posterior trunk of Azendohsaurus.
 Like other azendohsaurids, Puercosuchus had two sacral vertebrae with large sacral ribs that articulated with the ilia of the hips.
 Notably, the sacral ribs of Puercosuchus project largely horizontally from the vertebrae, compared to the relatively more downward deflected ribs of Azendohsaurus and Shringasaurus.
 Unlike other azendohsaurids, whose caudal vertebrae decrease in length down the tail, the anterior caudals of Puercosuchus are the shortest (indeed, they are the relatively shortest vertebrae in the whole column) while the middle to posterior caudals are more elongate and slender, giving it a long and tapering tail.
-Similarly, the neural spines start off tall and subrectangular, projecting dorsally, but become longer and lower witraiseh rounded and expanded tips down the tail.
+Similarly, the neural spines start off tall and subrectangular, projecting dorsally, but become longer and lower with raised rounded and expanded tips down the tail until they are reduced to a low ridge before disappearing entirely.
 Unusually, Puercosuchus has an extra processes projecting up in front of the neural spines on the posterior caudals, and they are indeed taller than the low neural spines themselves.